tin6150/adjoint/modeled_area_RosaBaker.rst

 trying to get 4 vertices of the modeled area, then create gjson to upload to mapbox.

+the area roughly go from Santa Rosa to Bakerfield.
+Used these names in the file in case future version model a different area. it is actually north of Santa Rosa, closer to Lincoln for north bound, but wanted to also emphasize the western boundary.

 the for vertices of the modeled area, per R summary()